-- (a) Each committee shall develop a Mission Statement and measurable outcomes that will be subject to approval by the Board of Directors. - (b) Minutes shall be taken at committee meetings and forwarded to the Secretary of the Board of Directors five days in advance of regularly scheduled Board meetings.
+- (a) Each committee shall adhere to League policies and issues. - (b) Minutes shall be taken at committee meetings and forwarded to the Secretary of the Board of Directors five days in advance of regularly scheduled Board meetings.
 These will serve as the monthly report of the committee. - (c) An annual committee report shall be prepared for the annual meeting.